actualbudget/docs/docs/contributing/project-details/migrations.md

 * The naming convention is as follows: `TIMESTAMP_name.sql`. for example. `1694438752000_add_goal_targets.sql`

-* It is strongly discouraged to try to remove columns and tables, This makes reverting changes impossible and introduces unneccessary risk when we can simply stop using them in code.
+* It is strongly discouraged to try to remove columns and tables, This makes reverting changes impossible and introduces unnecessary risk when we can simply stop using them in code.

 * You should be very deliberate with your migration.
 When adding a feature, try to think about future scenarios and options that may be desired later, so we can minimise the number of migrations.